robotframework/PythonRemoteServer/README.rst

 .. sourcecode:: python

     from robotremoteserver import RobotRemoteServer
-    from examplelibrary import ExampleLibrary
+    from example library import ExampleLibrary

     RobotRemoteServer(ExampleLibrary(), host='10.0.0.42', port=0,
                       port_file='/tmp/remote-port.txt')

 Starting from version 1.1, the server can be initialized without starting it by using the argument ``serve=False``.
-The server can then started afterwards by calling its ``serve`` method explicitly.
+The server can then started afterward by calling it's ``serve`` method explicitly.
 This example is functionally equivalent to the example above:

 .. sourcecode:: python

     from robotremoteserver import RobotRemoteServer
-    from examplelibrary import ExampleLibrary
+    from example library import ExampleLibrary

     server = RobotRemoteServer(ExampleLibrary(), host='10.0.0.42', port=0,
                                port_file='/tmp/remote-port.txt', serve=False)